gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 If we are running an old version it would make sense to upgrade.
 There are 2 types of upgrades in GKE.

-- Master upgrades (upgrades the version of kubernetes master components)
+- Master upgrades (upgrades the version of Kubernetes master components)
 - Node upgrades (upgrades worker nodes)

 These types of upgrades should be executed separately.
 Let's first try to upgrade the master version.